LeonStansfield/tawnyAV/README.md

 Download the program from the releases section.
 Run the main executable.
 Basic settings (Beat detection, audio processing sensitivity, scene selection and image loading) can be modified using the GUI.
-For live AV shows, you may want to modify these without showing the GUI, I reccomend learning the following shortcuts to modify basic settings on the fly:
+For live AV shows, you may want to modify these without showing the GUI, I recommend learning the following shortcuts to modify basic settings on the fly:

 Keyboard Shortcuts:
 - H - Toggle the UI